 As a daughter of a public school teacher and a product of the Columbia Falls public school system, I am a strong proponent of supporting our community schools and teachers.
 Public schools provide an important service to our families by ensuring a safe place for children to go during the day, hosting sports, and educating the next generation.

 We are all connected within the Flathead Valley and Montana - growth in other towns overflow to Columbia Falls and the Canyon.
 We need to work together at the county, regional, and state levels to create plans that will inform and guide our shared growth while preserving what we love about our individual communities.
 Each town should be able to maintain local control while working within our vision for the future.

 Both healthcare and mental health services are difficult to access and can be expensive.
 We need to address this growing issue in our state, expand in-state training programs, and provide the support our residents deserve.
+I believe that everyone should have control over their personal healthcare decisions.
 We can and should do better, especially for our veterans.